IdentityServer/IdentityServer4/docs/gettingstarted/scopes.md

 ## Defining custom identity scopes

 You can also define custom identity scopes.
-Create a new `Scope` class, give it a name and a display name and define which claims should be included in the identity token when this scope gets requested.
+Create a new `Scope` class, give it a name and a display name and define which user claims should be included in the identity token when this scope gets requested.

 ```csharp